computrade/JavaBeginnersInterviewQuestions/README.md

 # JavaBeginnersInterviewQuestions
-This is a git repository for a course sample code:  JAVA Beginners Interview Questions
+This is a git repository for a course sample code:  JAVA Beginners Interview Questions.

+I wish you a good luck in the course!

+Yuval Ishay